-Dutch (Boers) move inland & take lands from indigenous people (later known as Afrikaners).
+Dutch (Boers/Afrikaners) move inland & take lands from indigenous Xhosa people.

 Tension between British, Afrikaners and native Africans.

-African National Congress forms in 1912 - political party that fights for African civil rights.
+African National Congress forms in 1912 - political party that fights for all African civil rights.

 Native Land Act of 1913 - Prevented Africans from buying land except land given to them (7%)

-The all-white Afrikaan National Party was founded in 1914.
+The all-white Afrikaaner National Party was founded in 1914.

 1948 Afrikaner National Party came to power in S. Africa & introduce apartheid (legal segregation)